What are the stages of lung cancer?

 The staging system normally used is called TNM.
 This stands for:

-- Metastasis (M): Has the cancer spread to other parts of your body?
+Whether the cancer has spread to other parts of the body:

 Your doctor often uses this information to give your cancer a number stage – from 1 to 4.